VII Crimes of Virtual Mediation

 Virtual mediation is here; “Long live the King!”
 Will it remain the norm?
 Probably not, but it has opened our eyes to the use of a very effective tool in the mediator’s arsenal.
 I foresee a return to face to face mediation which may often include a component of video conferencing for parties who might otherwise be less involved.
 It behooves mediation advocates to hone their virtual mediation skills and to vigorously apply them to advance their clients’ interests.
 As a soccer coach I would tell my players, “Go Big or Go Home!” and the same concept applies to this new technology.
 If you are mediating on a virtual platform, then you and your clients should be “All In” or you are missing your best opportunity to resolve your case in the foreseeable future.

 Most mediators, lawyers and clients are embracing both the technology and process of virtual mediation.
 It has quickly become an effective tool for settling cases and has changed the landscape of alternative dispute resolution.
 “The King isn’t Dead.” but he is currently in exile.
 When he returns, hopefully he will find that his loyal and best subjects have prospered in his absence and that none have committed crimes against the state of mediation.

-GWB Attorneys Recognized in 2021 Edition of Benchmark Litigation
+Gallivan White Boyd Attorneys Recognized in 2024 Edition of Benchmark Litigation

-Gray T. Culbreath Admitted to American College of Trial Lawyers
+T. David Rheney Inducted Into the American College of Trial Lawyers